About Campus KitchenPage address: http://www.mnsu.edu/activities/kitchen/about/

 Who administers the program?

-At Minnesota State University, Mankato, the program works as a partnership among University Dining Services, the Student Activities office, and a combination of community and university entities, including student-run service organizations, university service learning programs, and community agencies.
+At Minnesota State University, Mankato, the program works as a partnership between the Community Engagement Office in the Student Activities Office, and a combination of community partners.
+The program relies on student volunteers to see work accomplished.

 The Campus Kitchens' national headquarters in Washington, DC provides ongoing consulting services to each Campus Kitchen.